leanenCode/convertPic/README.md

 # convertPic
-a python progrect to convert picture
+a python progrect to convert picture.